 This winter semester 2020/21, the introduction days will take place mainly digitally in the period from September 28 to October 30, 2020.

 Which events can I attend during the introductory week?

-After our THM and our EI department's official welcome, you can attend first sample lectures, inform yourself about Moodle, our online university platform, and ask questions about BAföG (German Federal Training Assistance Act, which our student's can apply for in order to finance their studies).
+Usually after our THM and our EI department's official welcome, you can attend first sample lectures, inform yourself about Moodle, our online university platform, and ask questions about BAföG (German Federal Training Assistance Act, which our student's can apply for in order to finance their studies).
 A tour of our campus gives our new students initial insights into our university's library and cafeterias.

 At the same time, you will get to know most of your future classmates – that is, if you have not met them in one of your bridging courses before.

 Since we cannot start this semester face-to-face, the courses are planned in digital format.
 We have prepared a Moodle course "EI-Erstsemester WS20/21" (link will be available here soon), which should give you an overview of the STEP events and important information for a good start at our department.

 What is GettING Started?

 For the bachelor's degree in Electrical Engineering and Information Technology, the GettING Started option is alternatively offered.
 Here, the standard period of study is extended to nine semesters (eligible for BAföG funding) and students are offered additional professional support and individual assistance.

 When do classes begin and when does semester break begin?